scalar-labs/scalardb/schema-loader/README.md

 # Scalar DB Schema Loader
 This tool creates/deletes Scalar DB schemas (namespaces and tables) based on a provided schema file.
 Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter `true` in the schema file.

-There are two ways to specify general cli options in schema-loader.
+There are two ways to specify general CLI options in schema-loader.
-  - Pass a Scalar DB configuration file, and additional options of database-specific.
+  - Pass a Scalar DB configuration file and database-specific options additionally.
-  - Pass all the options separately.
+  - Pass the options without a Scalar DB configuration.

 # Usage
+## Install
+The release versions of `schema-loader` can be downloaded from [releases](https://github.com/scalar-labs/scalardb/releases) page of Scalar DB

-## Build & Run
+## Build
-### Build from source
-In case if you want build `schema-loader` from source:
+In case if you want to build `schema-loader` from the source:
 ```console
 $ ./gradlew schema-loader:shadowJar
 ```
 >The built fat jar file is `schema-loader/build/libs/scalardb-schema-loader-<version>.jar`

-### Release versions
-The release versions of `schema-loader` can be downloaded from [releases](https://github.com/scalar-labs/scalardb/releases) page of Scalar DB
+## Run
 ### Available commands
 For using config file
 ```console